Toaplan Vol 1_header

 December 1989

 Tatsujin lands on the Japanese SEGA® Mega Drive and as Truxton on the North American SEGA Genesis®.
-It was a faithful port with a few different color palettes and the screen size being the main differences.
+It was a faithful port with a few new color palettes as well as a resized screen being the key differences.
 A PAL version was released the following year.

 September 1990

-The Japanese Mega Drive receives a port of Hellfire, being a faithful adaptation of the arcade hit.
-A port for the North American SEGA Genesis® would launch in November and the PAL European Mega Drive would get its version in 1991.
+The Japanese Mega Drive receives a port of Hellfire, another faithful adaptation of the arcade hit.
+A port for the North American SEGA Genesis® would launch in November, and the PAL European Mega Drive would get its version in 1991.

 November 1990